Transparent Language

 Let’s now take a look at what the lessons actually look like.

-After you have signed up to the Transparent Language Essentials Courses (there is a two week free trial period), you are greeted with a welcome page that shows you your learning path.
+After you have signed up to the Transparent Language Essentials Courses, you are greeted with a welcome page that shows you your learning path.

 There are no settings to choose from as all of the languages start off right from the beginning; you can skip ahead if you want or slowly work your way through the learning path that they’ve come up with.

 Both of the welcome lessons in Portuguese and Russian were exactly the same.
-They teach you how to say and understand both the following words – hello, yes, no, thank you and the name of the language you’re learning, so Portugues or Russkiy.
+They teach you how to say and understand the following words – hello, yes, no, thank you, and the name of the language you’re learning, so Portugues or Russkiy.

 In this particular lesson, you are first introduced to each word with their English equivalent written alongside it.

-This is the ‘Language Comparison’ part of the lesson and once you’ve taken them in, you click to go to the next section and an uplifting sound plays to indicate that you’ve completed it.
+This is the ‘Language Comparison’ part of the lesson.
+You click to go to the next section and an uplifting sound plays to indicate that you’ve completed it.

 Following this is the ‘Preview it’ section where you see each word individually and it is read out by a native speaker.

 Next up is the ‘Pronunciation’ section where you read and listen to the word before recording yourself saying it.
-A little speedometer kinda looking thing on the right indicates how well you did and you can also see the sound waves.
-I suppose this is so you can try and say the word as similar as possible to the native speaker.
+A little speedometer on the right indicates how well you did and the sound waves.
+I suppose this is so you can try and say the word as similarly as possible to the native speaker.

 Transparent Language Home Screen